 The change in the chemistry of gasoline can happen quickly, especially if you are not using it or aren’t topping off your tank with fresh gas.
 The chemical changes can start at around 30 days after you fill your tank with gas and will continue to react over time.

-Now that we’ve discussed the technical part of gasoline and it’s chemistry, you may be wondering how using bad gas can influence your motorcycle.
+Now that we’ve discussed the technical part of gasoline and it’s chemistry, you may be wondering how using bad gas can impact your motorcycle.
 Perhaps you’re planning on storing your motorcycle for the winter or for a long period time (see my guide here for long term storage), or maybe you only use your motorcycle occasionally that doesn’t require routine fill-ups.

 Eventually if left untreated, your motorcycle will no longer be able to start or not run for very long.
 The clogged parts will prevent the fuel from circulating and it will basically leave your motorcycle unusable.

-If you’ve become a victim of having old gas in your motorcycle and have noticed your motorcycle not running well or not running at all, know that you haven’t completely ruined your machine.
+If you’ve become a victim of having old gas in your motorcycle and have noticed your motorcycle not running well or not running at all, please know that you haven’t completely ruined your machine.

 If you have a carburetor, you will need to completely take it off your motorcycle and rebuild it.
 This means you need to disassemble everything and give it a thorough clean, preferably with an ultrasonic cleaner.
 You’ll need to pay special attention to the jets and make sure they’re clear of debris.